 Beef Bourguignon

-Beef bourguignon is a braised red wine marinated beef cubes simmered in a seasoned red wine sauce with bacon, mushrooms, carrots, and pearl onions.
+Beef Bourguignon is a French classic featuring tender beef cubes marinated in red wine, then braised with bacon, mushrooms, carrots, and pearl onions in a savory, seasoned sauce.

 Prep Time30 minutes